DaniFdezAlvarez/classrank/experimentation/doc/dbpedia/README.md

 We generated two different files with mining results.
 These files are tsv where the different type of class mentions are annotated:
 * [Total results](total_result.tsv): Class mentions in all entries in the logs.
 * [Human results](total_result.tsv): Class mentions of those entries in the logs associated to IPS whose petition rate has been associated to human agents.

+### Logs
+The logs minned can be dowloaded via FTP in [ftp://156.35.94.8/dbpedia-2017-10-logs.zip](ftp://156.35.94.8/dbpedia-2017-10-logs.zip).
+Please, contact the authors in you experiment any issue dowloading the logs.

+The logs contain 14 files of queries thrown against the SPARQL endponit of DBpedia run by Openlink.
+Each file contain the acceses to the endpoint during a whole day in a random date of 2017.
+Each file is named after its date with the following pattern: access.log-YYYYmmdd.zip, where YYYY means year, mm month, and dd day.

 ## Result files: